James Hong: 1980–1999

+2000–2019

-Hong's first appearance as a host in a Chinese restaurant was in the movie Flower Drum Song.
-Hong then appeared as a host in a Chinese restaurant in the 1975 All In the Family episode "Edith Breaks Out" as well as on the well-known Seinfeld episode "The Chinese Restaurant".
-Hong also played a similar role in several episodes of The Big Bang Theory during its first season, as well as in the "Color Blind" episode during the first season of Alias.
-Hong portrayed Chow Ting, a dry cleaner with the power to wash sins and guilt from a person's conscience in the 1985 Tales from the Darkside episode "It All Comes Out in the Wash".
-Hong appeared as a villain in a season three episode of The X-Files.
-He appeared in two episodes of The West Wing (Ep.
+Hong appeared in several episodes of The Big Bang Theory during its first season, as well as in the "Color Blind" episode during the first season of Alias.
+He played the role of Mr. Takato in the movie Chasing Zoey, the final episode of Zoey 101.
+His character taught Michael Barret how to operate a manual transmission, and it was revealed at the end of the episode that he did not exist.He appeared in two episodes of The West Wing (Ep.
 1.11; 3.15) as the Chinese Ambassador to the United States.
 He also played Mr. Soo on The King of Queens, an Asian restaurant owner again who rents Doug Heffernan and his friends a loft apartment above his store, in the episode "Apartment Complex" (2006).
-Additionally, Hong had guest-starred on Friends, playing Hoshi, the former paid assassin and boxing coach for Monica's boyfriend Pete (played by Jon Favreau) in the episode "The One with the Ultimate Fighting Champion".

-Hong played Jeff Wong, Cassandra Wong's martial arts expert father, in the comedy sequel Wayne's World 2, and was featured as the head of the Scarred Foot society in the pilot for The Adventures of Brisco County, Jr. (1993).
-In 1994, he, his wife Susan and daughter April appeared as a family riding mountain bikes beneath the Hollywood sign in the mountain-bike travel-adventure documentary, Full Cycle: A World Odyssey.
-He had a small role in the independent film Broken Vessels (1998).
-He played the role of Mr. Takato in the movie Chasing Zoey, the final episode of Zoey 101.
-His character taught Michael Barret how to operate a manual transmission, and it was revealed at the end of the episode that he did not exist.
-Hong also voiced the character Daolon Wong, an evil wizard in the Jackie Chan Adventures television series, and was the voice of Chi-Fu in Disney's Mulan, A.N.T.
+Among Hong's other roles include in A.N.T.
 Farm, Mandarin in Super Robot Monkey Team Hyperforce Go!, and Professor Chang in Teen Titans.
 He made a cameo appearance on the television series Las Vegas as a presumed cheating monk.
 Hong also lent his voice to the Cartoon Network animation Chowder as Mung Daal's mentor in the "Won-Ton Bombs" episode.
 In 2006, Hong voiced the character Mayor Tong in Avatar: The Last Airbender in the second season's episode titled "Avatar Day" in addition to his previous role as Monk Tashi in the first-season episode "The Storm" in 2005.
 In 2006, he also voiced the character of the High Lama in the film Chill Out, Scooby-Doo!